Paddle in the Wild

 Highlights: Sea kayaking in the wilderness, close encounters with seals, a rich birdlife, walking, camping in beautiful fjords and coves

-During this great trip we'll experience the best of both worlds; the beautiful fjords of Jokulfirdir (e.
-Glacier Fjords) and Isafjardardjup Bay.
-Many bird species spend the summer in the area and there is a very good chance of spotting whales and porpoises.
-This trip is intended for people with kayaking experience and need to be in general good physical condition to be able to enjoy the trip in full.
+During this great trip we’ll experience the best of both worlds: the beautiful fjords of Jökulfirðir (e.
+Glacier Fjords) in Hornstrandir Nature Reserve and Ísafjarðardjúp Bay.
+Both these areas are considered to offer the best sea kayaking in Iceland.
+Many bird species spend the summer in the area and there is a great chance to spot whales and porpoises.
+This trip is intended for people with some kayaking experience and need to be in general good physical condition to be able to enjoy the trip in full.
 Nights will be spent in good and comfortable tents.

 Longer kayaking expeditions can be arranged for groups on request.

 Departure in the morning from Isafjordur by car to Bolungarvik (15 minutes drive) where we take a speedboat to Hesteyri.
 There we´ll sort out our equipment and start paddling.
 First destination is the old ruins of a whaling station in Hesteyrarfjordur, a short distance from Hesteyri.
 Then we paddle to Lonafjordur that’s considered the most beautiful fjord in the area.